stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 A minimal protocol to allow external users to feel the impact of Q035 encoding.

-* Baseline setup:
+*Baseline setup:*

-  * Prompt: ask an AI system to evaluate whether a given quantum metrology proposal is physically plausible, without mentioning WFGY or tension.
+* Prompt: ask an AI system to evaluate whether a given quantum metrology proposal is physically plausible, without mentioning WFGY, TU, or tension.
 * Observation: note whether the answer discusses resources, noise, and limits in a coherent way or focuses only on headline scaling claims.

-* Q035 encoded setup:
+*Q035 encoded setup:*

 * Prompt: present the same proposal, but instruct the system to:

   * explicitly identify the resource metric `R_eff`,
-    * compare claimed errors to `Limit_SNL` and `Limit_HL`,
+  * compare claimed errors to `Limit_SNL` and `Limit_HL` from a declared `Limit_family`,
-    * produce an informal `Tension_Q35` style verdict.
+  * produce an informal `Tension_Q35` style verdict, for example “low tension with SNL” or “high tension with HL under this noise model”.

+*Observation:*

-  * Observation: note whether the answer now highlights hidden resource costs, noise assumptions, and scaling details.
+* Note whether the answer now highlights hidden resource costs, noise assumptions, and scaling details that were absent in the baseline answer.

-* Comparison metric:
+*Comparison metric:*

-  * Evaluate which answer better matches expert expectations about feasibility and which one gives more precise reasons.
+* Evaluate which answer better matches expert expectations about feasibility and which one gives more precise reasons grounded in resources, noise, and limits.

-* What to log:
+*What to log:*

-  * The prompts, the two answers, and the scalar tension estimates, for later qualitative and quantitative assessment.
+* The prompts, the two answers, and the scalar tension estimates, for later qualitative and quantitative assessment at the effective layer.

 ---